 When you go back to the scanning room your radiographer may ask you to wear a hospital gown.
 Or you might wear your own clothes.
-If so you need to empty your pockets of metal objects such as coins or keys.
+If so, you need to empty your pockets of metal objects such as coins or keys.

 You lie down on an x-ray couch and need to keep very still.
 The camera takes pictures of the bones in your whole body.

 You go through the scanner.
 Let your radiographer know beforehand if you think this will be a problem for you.
 Tell them if you start to feel claustrophobic.
-They will reassure you if you feel nervous.
+They can reassure you if you feel nervous.

 After your bone scan